daveymason/infodemic-fighter/README.md

 ## The Problem: Information Overload and Bias

-In today's digital landscape, we face what the World Health Organization has termed an "infodemic" - an overabundance of information, both accurate and inaccurate, that makes it difficult for people to find trustworthy sources and reliable guidance when they need it.
+We face what the World Health Organization has termed an "infodemic" - an overabundance of information, both accurate and inaccurate, that makes it difficult for people to find trustworthy sources and reliable guidance when they need it.

 According to the WHO: